alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

   name: Exporting and doing business abroad
   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---
 You might need a health certificate to prove your plant, seeds, bulbs, wood or related products are free from pests and diseases.

+There are different rules if your plant is endangered or prohibited.

+##The normal rules for plants

 What you need to do depends on if you’re exporting [within the EU](#plants-within-EU) or [outside the EU](#plants-outside-EU).